- Katherine Baxter

 Senior Tutor: Sustainable Development 1A, Fall 2013

-International Perspectives on Education and Training, Spring 2015
+International Perspectives on Education and Training (MSc) Fall, 2015

 Publications and Conferences:

-Baxter, K. 'The Potentials of Synergising Educational Knowledges: Plural Sustainabilities and Ecologies in Nepal', Paper Presented at Planning for Climate Change Transdisciplinary Conference, University of London.
-4-6 Dec 2014.
+- 2014.
+Baxter, K. ‘The Potentials of Synergising Educational Knowledges: Ecological Education Practices and Plural Sustainabilities in Nepal’, Paper Presented at Planning for Climate Change Transdisciplinary Conference, University of London, UCL.
+4-6 Dec.

 Panelist: 'Teaching Sociology', New Directions Annual Sociology Conference.
 The Univeristy of Edinburgh.
 April 2014.